r3ps4J/tigervnc-gnome/README.md

 ![image](https://user-images.githubusercontent.com/11979856/124403138-1d544800-dd35-11eb-8664-64ed357badf7.png)

 Use the arrow key to scroll down the list and find **Ubuntu desktop**.
 Next, press the `SPACE` key to select it then press the `TAB` key to select OK then hit Enter to install the Ubuntu desktop (Gnome).

+If you don't see that option or do not want to install tasksel, you can manually install the `ubuntu-desktop` package using apt: `sudo apt install ubuntu-desktop`

 Once it finished you need to target your system to boot the graphical interface each time your server reboots: